ni/nimi-python/docs/nidcpower/class.rst

-    Creates a new NI-DCPower session to the specified instrument(s) and channel(s) and returns a session handle to be used in all subsequent NI-DCPower method calls.
+    Creates and returns a new NI-DCPower session to the specified instrument(s) and channel(s) in **resource name** to be used in all subsequent NI-DCPower method calls.
+With this method, you can optionally set the initial state of the following session properties:

-    Driver initialization will be dispatched to either :py:meth:`nidcpower.Session._initialize_with_channels` (deprecated) or :py:meth:`nidcpower.Session._initialize_with_independent_channels` depending on the value of the independent_channels argument.

-    If independent_channels is True, this method will combine the channels argument (if any) with the resource_name argument then call :py:meth:`nidcpower.Session._initialize_with_independent_channels`.
-If a channels argument is supplied, resource_name must refer to a single instrument.

-    If independent_channels is False, this method will issue a deprecation warning then pass the remaining arguments directly to :py:meth:`nidcpower.Session._initialize_with_channels`.

-    Consult the documentation for the initialization method you intend to use for more information.
+    -  :py:attr:`nidcpower.Session.simulate`
+    -  :py:attr:`nidcpower.Session.driver_setup`

+    After calling this method, the specified channel or channels will be in the Uncommitted state.
+Refer to the `Programming States
+    <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic for details about specific
+    software states.

+    To place channel(s) in a known start-up state when creating a new session, set **reset** to True.
+This action is equivalent to using the :py:meth:`nidcpower.Session.reset` method immediately after initializing the session.

+    To open a session and leave the channel(s) in an existing configuration without passing through a transitional output state, set **reset** to False.
+Next, configure the channel(s) as in the previous session, change the desired settings, and then call the :py:meth:`nidcpower.Session.initiate` method to write both settings.

+    **Details of Independent Channel Operation**

+    With this method and channel-based NI-DCPower methods and properties, you can use any channels in the session independently.
+For example, you can initiate a subset of channels in the session with :py:meth:`nidcpower.Session.initiate`, and the other channels in the session remain in the Uncommitted state.

+    When you initialize with independent channels, each channel steps through the NI-DCPower programming state model independently of all other channels, and you can specify a subset of channels for most operations.

+    **Note** You can make concurrent calls to a session from multiple threads, but the session executes the calls one at a time.
+If you specify multiple channels for a method or property, the session may perform the operation on multiple channels in parallel, though this is not guaranteed, and some operations may execute sequentially.

+    **Related Topics:**

+    `Programming States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__